 - Alpha-lipoic acid

-- Potassium – only use if your blood levels of potassium are in the normal range
+- Potassium – only use if your blood levels of potassium are in the normal range, or lower than normal.
+Avoid if your potassium levels are elevated.

-- Bandaging: Apply a short stretch compression bandage while exercising or more physical activities (e.g. gardening or other household duties).
+Bandaging: Apply a short stretch compression bandage while exercising or doing other physical activities (e.g. gardening or other household duties).
 The bandages will enhance resistance next to the affected areas and, consequently, help to alleviate fluid-swollen regions.

 If you liked this, or found it helpful, please place a comment below!
 Thank you 🙂